Don’t miss this documentary about dance in Nigeria: (Un)credited

 The elders

-The documentary features elders from the Nigerian dance scene giving their perspective on how dancers are treated and sharing their views on seeing their dances grow and go worldwide.
+The documentary features elders from the Nigerian dance scene giving their perspectives on how dancers are treated and sharing their views on seeing their dances grow and go worldwide.

 One of them is Yeni Kuti, the daughter of Fela Kuti, a pioneer of Afrobeat.
 She shares her experiences as someone who was in the eye of the storm while the phenomenon of Afrobeat unfolded.

 Kafayat Oluwatoyin Shafau, aka 'Kaffy', is a respected elder dancer of Nigeria.
 She's on a mission to elevate dancers to the same level as the music artists they dance for.
-She sheds light about how music artists achieved fame and stardom but not the dancers.
+She sheds light on how musicians achieved fame and stardom but not the dancers.
 She also speaks about Afro dance getting millions of views on social media, even though the dancers never see anything come back to them.

 02